seL4/docs/projects/buildsystem/index.md

  * Configuration files passed to to cmake with `-C` *must* end in `.cmake`, otherwise CMake will silently throw away your file

-## Old build system

-We used to use a Kbuild based build system.
-Old documentation for it can be found [here](/Developing/Building/OldBuildSystem/).